-The MSc programme consists of a set of 'core courses', a set of 'cluster specialization courses', 'elective courses' and the final assignment.
-In the core courses the topics are covered which every IEM graduate should master, regardless of his specialization.
-The cluster specialization courses and elective courses provide the opportunity to create a personal profile.
-This may vary from in-depth specialization in a certain scientific domain to a more broad professionalization in e.g. design methodologies, modeling techniques, IEM in health care etc. The elective courses offered may vary, depending on the available staff expertise and the research activities of the various departments.
+The MSc programme consists of a set of 'core courses', including specialization courses', 'elective courses' and the final assignment.
+In the core courses some topics are covered which every IEM graduate should master, and in depth courses of his specialization.
+The specialization courses and elective courses provide the opportunity to create a personal profile.
+This may vary from even more in-depth specialization in a certain scientific domain to a more broad professionalization in e.g. design methodologies, modeling techniques, IEM in health care etc. The elective courses offered may vary, depending on the available staff expertise and the research activities of the various departments.
 Various clusters and electives are offered.
 From the available courses and electives, every student makes up a personal IEM examination programme.
 To guarantee a proper covering of the final qualifications, such an individual programme has to be approved by, or on behalf of, the Examination Board.